-FIGURE 36: UC1 - DYNAMIC RECONFIGURATION INSIDE CONTROLLED U-SPACE AIRSPACE
+FIGURE 37: UC1 - DYNAMIC RECONFIGURATION INSIDE CONTROLLED U-SPACE AIRSPACE

-Airspace Class Potential airspace restrictions Drone activities U-space services In U-space airspace only: inside U-space Common information services Airspace R, P, D, Network identification service Restricted ACCESS Controlled: NDZ (Permanent or VLOS/BVLOS Geo-awareness service 7100233 A,B,C,D,E Temporary) V203/ B V203 UAS flight authorisation service Traffic information service [weather information conformance monitoring] and, where a effective mar applicable, the CISI ts ensure that the relevant USSPs P are notified in a timely and on, deactivation and temporary pace airspace.
-Nominal actions ow contingencies a eness information in a timely and emergencies to be addressed detions designated L J-space airspace, fo c (Figure 38), a corr d be a temporary limitation of the or example in the form of an idor (Figure 39) or a portion of 2.
-An USSP "fur military shoul , , nd all UAS when needed by the
+Airspace Class Potential airspace restrictions Drone activities U-space services In U-space airspace only: inside U-space Common information services Airspace R, P, D, Network identification service Restricted Controlled: NDZ (Permanent or Geo-awareness service ACCESS A,B,C,D,E Temporary) VLOS/BVLOS UAS flight authorisation service Traffic information service [weather information conformance monitoring] 1.
+Military (c) or Civilian (b) ATS Units ensure that the relevant USSPs and, where applicable, the CISP are notified in a timely and effective manner of the activation, deactivation and temporary limitations of the designated U-space airspace.
+Nominal actions 2.
+USSPs dispa manner to all by Drone ope USSPs dispatch the geo-awareness information in a timely manner to allow contingencies and emergencies to be addressed by Drone operators, 2.
+A dynamic reco designated U- altitude block airspace (Figur be a temporary limitation of the or example in the form of an dor (Figure 40) or a portion of 2.
+An USSP "fur military shoul nctionality" to ground d be defined. nd all UAS when needed by the